-Prior to or during an emergency situation, the College may utilize BerkAlert to notify students via text messaging, emails, cell phones, and home and business phones of any pending emergency.
+Prior to or during an emergency situation, the College may utilize BerkAlert to notify students of any pending emergency via text messaging and email.
 Contact information for students must be current in order for them to be reached in the event of an emergency.
 Students must access the Student Self-Service tab on Blackboard to update their contact information.